Doctor of Philosophy

 Applicants with Work and Life Experience

-In exceptional circumstances, the Program Director may recommend that an applicant be admitted who does not have the qualifications specified.
-In this case, evidence must be supplied to verify that the applicant has equivalent qualifications based on academic and professional attainment and demonstration of an appropriate capacity for the research.
+In exceptional circumstances, the Graduate Research School may allow admission of an applicant who does not have the qualifications specified.
+In such cases, evidence must be supplied to verify that the applicant has equivalent qualifications based on academic and professional attainment, and demonstration of an appropriate capacity for research.

 Duration: Up to 10 years